jrossmanjr/zerocar/README.md

             auth_alg=OPEN
         }
         ```
+        - Save the config file in the boot partition

     - Install the SD card to the RPi and boot

     - SSH into the RPi through Putty or Terminal of choice https://bit.ly/2UzWyNA